MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-sql-server-monitoring-pool.md

 # SQL Server Monitoring Pool

-## Configuring SQL Server Monitoring Pool

-You can configure SQL Server Monitoring Pool manually by adding custom Gateways and Management Servers.
+You can configure SQL Server Monitoring Pool manually by adding custom gateways and management servers.

 To configure SQL Server Monitoring Pool, perform the following steps: